Trombidiosis

 • Control of primary hosts (mice)

-Spontaneous healing after about 2 weeks.
+Spontaneous healing after approx. 2 weeks.

 1. Mendez D, Freeman AB, Spratt DM, Speare R. Pathology of cutaneous trombidiosis caused by larval trombiculid mites in a wild Lesueur's tree frog (Litoria wilcoxii).
 Aust Vet J 2010;88:328-30.